-Cloëtta Prize 2018 was awarded to researchers from Lausanne and Basel
+Cloëtta Prize 2022 awarded to researchers from Geneva and Zurich

-The award ceremony took place on November 9 2018 at the University of Lausanne.
-Please find some impressions here.
+The award ceremony will be held on November 25, 2022 at 5pm at the University of Geneva.

 “Research promotion in Switzerland is not exclusively a task of our government.
 On the contrary, two thirds of the means allotted to research and development originate from business.
 Private foundations also play a very important role in this respect.
 Wellknown Prize awards – such as the Cloëtta Prize – accentuate the importance of foundations for the scientific world”.

 Volume 1 of the Monograph Professor Dr Max Cloëtta Foundation